The Chronology of Revelation

 Seventh Seal: the Day of the Lord

-2. the cessation of sacrifices and offerings at the midpoint of the 70th Week, then the abomination that causes desolation inside the newly-built Third Temple (or “holy place” as described by Jesus), which will be standing in Jerusalem at that time (Daniel 9:27bc; Matthew 24:15);
+3. the cessation of sacrifices and offerings just prior to the second half of the 70th Week, followed immediately by the abomination that causes desolation (Daniel 9:27bc), as referenced specifically by Jesus, inside of a “holy place” located in Jerusalem at that time (Matthew 24:15);

-4. the cosmic tumult, where the sun and moon will turn dark and the earth and heavenlies will be shaken, which will begin with the opening of the Sixth Seal (Matthew 24:29; Revelation 6:12,13);
+6. a gigantic earthquake, shaking the whole earth, followed by unprecedented cosmic tumult, where the sun and moon will turn dark and the earth and heavenlies will be shaken, all of which will begin with the opening of the Sixth Seal (Matthew 24:29; Revelation 6:12,13);

 Just after the opening of the heavenly scroll’s Seventh Seal, there will be an eerie period of complete “...silence in heaven for about half an hour” (Revelation 8:1), much as a typical day begins quietly and peacefully.
 (If this silence also is apparent on the earth by a cessation of Sixth Seal disturbances, Israel and the world may even think that “peace” finally has arrived.)
 But I see this as the “quiet before the storm” or the “eye of the hurricane,” with the worst destruction yet to come.

 Zephaniah said, “Be silent before the Sovereign Lord, for the day of the Lord is near” (Zephaniah 1:7a).
-Other Old Testament prophets also may have predicted this unearthly silence (Isaiah 41:1a; Amos 8:3b).
+Another Old Testament prophet also may have predicted this unearthly silence (Isaiah 41:1a).
 After this silence, from John’s futuristic point of view, “there came peals of thunder, rumblings, flashes of lightning and an earthquake” (Revelation 8:5b), signaling that the real disturbances were about to ensue.

-The seven angels who will “blow out” the seven Trumpet Judgments evidently are the same seven angels which represented the seven churches (Revelation 1:20), about which John wrote in Chapter 2 and Chapter 3 of Revelation.
-John also saw four of these angels, prior to the sealing of the 144,000 (7:1).
+The seven angels who will “blow out” the seven Trumpet Judgments may or may not be the same seven angels which represented the seven churches (Revelation 1:20), about which John wrote in Chapter 2 and Chapter 3 of Revelation.
+John also saw four angels prior to the sealing of the 144,000 (7:1).
 These four angels will be responsible for sending judgments which directly and adversely will affect the land, trees, sea, rivers, and atmosphere of the earth (8:6-12).
-Apparently, the two witnesses will be responsible for bringing down some of the judgments (11:3-6).
+Apparently, the two witnesses will be responsible for bringing down some of the judgments and plagues (11:3-6).

 three Woes